Ericsson/CodeCompass/doc/docker_user_guide.md

 because that was downloaded to compile the ``compass-devel`` image before.
 If other branch or other repository of the CodeCompass necessary to build then the ``fetchcc.sh`` script can be used.
-The ``fetchcc.sh`` script creates a directory on the filesystem of the host machine and get the CodeCompass source into it.
+The ``fetchcc.sh`` script creates a directory on the filesystem of the developer's machine and get the CodeCompass source into it.

 ```bash
 <cc_source_dir>/scripts/docker/CC-devel/fetchcc.sh \